 2. EQUALITY AND NON-DISCRIMINATION

 In the implementation of our mandate and strategies we aim to be supportive, fair, just and free from discrimination.
 In line with these objectives, we will ensure the human rights and dignity of stakeholders, constituents and partners and this will form the foundation of our engagement.
-We commit to addressing discrimination based on age, dis/ability, gender identity, race, religion or belief, ethnicity, sex and sexual orientation (others) in our policies and procedures.
+We commit to addressing discrimination based on age, dis/ability, gender identity, race, religion or belief, ethnicity, sex and sexual orientation in our policies and procedures.

-We will treat everyone we interact with in the course of our work with dignity and respect regardless of age, dis/ability, gender identity race, religion, belief, social or economic status or any other factors.
+We will treat everyone we interact with in the course of our work with dignity and respect regardless of age, dis/ability, gender identity, race, religion, belief, social or economic status or any other factors.
 Our commitment to equality and non-discrimination requires us to treat fairly and with equality everyone we interact with, particularly those who hold values, attitudes and opinions that differ from our own.
 We are compelled to listen to different perspectives even though we might disagree, and to ensure respectful professional conduct that promotes the dignity and security of every individual.
 We undertake to use accurate and respectful language in all written and verbal communication both internally and externally.

-We will maintain and promote the highest standards of integrity and honesty in relating to every individual or organization that we associate with.
-We are committed to transparent and accountable advocacy and mobilization with our stakeholders.
+We will maintain and promote the highest standards of integrity and honesty in relating to every individual or organisation that we associate with.
+We are committed to transparent and accountable advocacy and mobilisation with our stakeholders.
 We will share and disseminate information, knowledge and resources honestly and truthfully with one another internally and with others in the spirit of mutual support.
 We adopt a creative commons approach to sharing information and knowledge products, committing to adhere to the rules of copyright and acknowledgement, while at the same time enabling greater access to and sharing of our own intellectual property.

 As feminists, we value the personal strength of women and girls, in terms of having faith in ourselves and in other women.
-We recognize that this personal power enables women to be active, assertive and skillful, and we do not perpetuate the stereotype of passive victims of injustice.
+We recognise that this personal power enables women to be active, assertive and skillful, and we do not perpetuate the stereotype of passive victims of injustice.
 Conversely, we celebrate and promote women’s creativity that makes us adaptable to changes and to increased diversity in our thinking, looking at new ways to view anger, conflict, competition and success.
-Rooted in the Global South context, we recognize that patriarchy and gender-based oppression are also connected to and reinforced by the globalizing experiences of colonialism and capitalism.
+Rooted in the Global South context, we recognise that patriarchy and gender-based oppression are also connected to and reinforced by the globalising experiences of colonialism and capitalism.
 Our feminist values are the bedrock of all our other values.